black/MuseExperiment/README.md

 This repository provides a minimal experimental setup to get started with the **Muse** EEG headband by **Interaxon**.
 It's designed to accompany a YouTube tutorial series, focusing on teaching the basics of BCI hacking.

+It then provides code samples for the various explanations and demonstrations presented in the Youtube Videos.

 ---